Last updated on September 26th, 2023 at 11:05 pm

 If dual 3.6-watt multidirectional speakers aren’t enough, the Idol 4’s Waves MaxxAudio interface gives you the most from your music with more customizability than most smartphones.
-OneTouch Music’s mixer is also nifty, letting you play DJ with the music on your phone, but doesn’t do much if you stream music like me.
+OneTouch Music’s mixer is also nifty, letting you play DJ with the music on your phone, but it doesn’t do much if you stream music like me.

 Also, for fossils like me (please refer to my post on turning 33), the 3.5″ headphone jack and built-in FM radio let me get tunes when data isn’t an option.

 Funny enough, Alcatel buried my favourite feature in a sub-menu—the Samplebox, a beat machine for the budding DJ at work!
-It has an Experimental Hip-Hop preset by default, but the free downloads offer others from crunk to trap and even Christmas.
+It has an Experimental Hip-Hop preset by default, but the free downloads offer others from crunk to trap and Christmas.
 With a beat machine in such a small package, I can see myself goofing off with the Idol 4 for a good while.